gitzhou/bsv-tx-gun/README.md

 This might be a prototype of stress test tool on BitconSV MainNet.

+Transactions made by this tool, [count statistics ](http://bit.ly/2Z1wduL)

 ----

 On Apr.
 11 from 19:18 UTC+8, reached 10 transactions per second, last 1 hour.

-Totally cost 0.36 BSV without recycling the coin back(will do this later).
+Totally cost about 0.36 BSV to load bullets.

 ![Imgur](https://i.imgur.com/O7WX3w8.png)

 Thanks to everyone that helped a lot for donation, brain storming and encourage.

-Transactions made by this tool, [count statistics ](http://bit.ly/2Z1wduL)
+Addresses used in this test round are all listed in directory [2019-04-11](/2019-04-11), left about 0.32 BSV after coin recycle.

 ----